tcsh-org/www/content/faq.md

 [Curtains up: introducing the Z shell][zsh-intro] has a pretty good rundown on zsh.
-Aside from the arguments about csh being evil, tcsh appears to compare well with zsh [zsh].
+Aside from the arguments about csh being evil, tcsh appears to compare well with [zsh].
 Zsh is sh and ksh compatible, with many of the interactive features of tcsh.

 ### Why does FreeBSD's tcsh do history browsing differently than I expect?